build-trust/ockam/documentation/use-cases/end-to-end-encrypt-all-application-layer-communication/README.md

 ### Setup

 To reduce friction and focus the attention on learning, we recommend the usage of a Docker container for the learning exercise.
+To learn how to get started with Docker, please visit the [Get Started With Docker](https://docs.docker.com/get-docker/) documentation.

 This command may take a few minutes the first time you invoke it: